daniosp/computationalmechanics-4-the-courious-engineer/content/authors/admin/_index.md

 ---

 Hi there!
 I'm a Mechanical Engineering Student at Universidad EAFIT.
 My research interests include Acoustics, Computer-aided design, Computer-aided engineering, and Dynamic Systems.
-I've participated in the CAD/CAM/CAE lab. as a Teacher Assistant and researcher, where I've developed knowledge of Geometric Modeling.
+I've participated in the CAD/CAM/CAE laboratory as a Teacher Assistant and researcher, where I've developed knowledge in Geometric Modeling.